We ship worldwide

 The main focus lies on costume distressing, leather working and textile dyeing.
 We show trends of the trade and aids for costume design.

-Which textile dye I use for which material?
+Which textile dye do I use for which material?

 Which dye can be used to dye what?